FixMyBerlin/radschnellverbindungen/README.md

 Contains map data from OpenStreetMap, which has the attribute `copyright="OpenStreetMap"`; © OpenStreetMap contributors.
 Therefore [LICENSE](LICENSE) does only apply on data which has no copyright attribute.

-## Data

-Every cycle highway is organized in it's own file.
-Every cycle highway CAN have multiple variants.

-## Meta Information
+## Meta Data

-Every cycle highway has it's own meta information, independent from the individuals geometry segments.
-These apply to the cycle highway as a whole.
+Every cycle highway has it's own meta information, independent from the individuals geometry segments and variants.
+These information apply to the cycle highway as a whole.
+The `meta.json` file is an array of multiple cycle highways.

 ### Status
 A cycle highway MUST have one of the following states, segments CAN have one of the following state:

 1. `idea` - Politically discussed and not agreed, planning has not started
-2. `agreed` - It has been decided to plan the cycle highway, but planning has not been started
+2. `agreed` - It has been decided to plan the cycle highway.
+The pilot study is finished, but planning has not been started
-3. `planning` - It is in one of the planning phases
+3. `planning` - the highway is in one of the planning phases, except `piolt_study`
 4. `in_progress` - The segments have different planning phases, but as a whole it marches on
 5. `done` - The cycle highway part is built, finished and ready for usage
 * `discarded` - While planning it does not meet the requirements or it is not desired anymore